DanieliusNev/Game2DSem7/Posts/post-3.md

 ### 5. User Interface

-We implemented three core panels: Start, Game Over, and Win screens.
-Each offers essential feedback and options like Play or Restart.
+We implemented four core panels: Start,Pause, Game Over, and Win screens.
+Each offers essential feedback and options like Play, Continue or Restart.
 Score and lives are updated in real time using TextMeshPro.
 The `FruitDisplay.cs` manages fruit sprites based on level progression.

 ## Technical Challenges